Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

 * When animals reproduce the baby should be assigned a gender randomly
 * Baby mammals created from a reproduce command should be assigned a direction randomly
-* Baby birds created from a reproduce command should be assigned a step value between 1 and 10 randomly
 * Baby insects created from a reproduce command should be assigned a clockwise boolean randomly

 The above changes will lead to a more interesting simulation.